kakelay/chipmong-springboot-testing/README.md

 | 0000053     | CUST_12359    |
 | 0000099     | CUST_12360    |

-### Overview

-The `CUST_ACCOUNT_INFO` table includes details about various accounts held by customers, such as branch code, account number, account name, customer number, currency code, and account type.
-The `CUSTOMER_INFO` table provides information about customers, including customer number and customer name.

-### Usage

-This data can be used for various purposes such as:

-- Generating reports on customer accounts.
-- Analyzing customer data for business insights.
-- Integrating with other systems for customer relationship management.

 ### Questions

 1. Count each branch how many accounts do they have?